- Our Courses

 Graduates of our comprehensive technical training are capable, creative and among the best in the industry.

-This course is designed to equip students with the skills, knowledge and experience they need to develop successful and long-lasting careers in TV, film, theatre and beyond.
+This is a sector-leading, practical two-year course designed to equip students with the skills, knowledge and experience they need to develop successful and long-lasting careers in theatre, film, television and beyond.

-In their first year, students are given a thorough grounding in four core disciplines – stage management, scenic construction, lighting and sound – and given an introduction to the elements involved in stage and screen production through classes in stage management, production management, prop making, lighting (including design), rigging, sound, set design, scenic construction, health and safety, first aid, fire safety and AutoCAD.
+In their first year, students are given a thorough grounding in four core disciplines – stage management, scenic construction, lighting and sound – and given an introduction to the elements involved in stage, screen and audio production through classes in stage management, production management, prop making, lighting (including design), rigging, sound, design, scenic construction, health and safety, first aid, fire safety and AutoCAD.

 Students are also introduced to related work within television and radio, including the roles of First AD, Second AD and Location Manager.